izderadicka/audioserve/README.md

     docker run -d --name audioserve -p 3000:3000 -v /path/to/your/audiobooks:/audiobooks  izderadicka/audioserve --no-authentication /audiobooks

 Then open <http://localhost:3000> - and browse your collection.
 This is indeed the very minimal configuration of audioserve and **should not be used in production**.
-For real deployment you'd like provide provide more command line parameters (or environment variables or your custom config file) - see more complex example below.
+For real deployment you'd like provide provide more command line arguments (or environment variables or your custom config file) - see more complex example below.

-There is also `izderadicka/audioserve:unstable` image, which is automatically built overnight from current master branch (so it contains latest features, but may have some issues) And of course you can build your own image very easily with provided `Dockerfile`, just run:
+There is also `izderadicka/audioserve:unstable` image, which is automatically built overnight from current master branch (so it contains latest features, but may have some issues).
+And of course you can build your own image very easily with provided `Dockerfile`, just run:

     docker build --tag audioserve .